ciceklab/UTRGAN/README.md

 #### Required Arguments

+##### -gpu
+- The gpus that will be set as "CUDA_VISIBLE_DEVICES", cpu will be used as default

 ##### -bs, --batch_size
 - The batch size used to train the model, the default value is 64

 ##### -d, --dataset
 - The CSV file including the UTR samples.
-The default path used is './data/utrs.csv'.
+The default path used is './data/utrdb2.csv'.

 ##### -lr, --learning_rate
 - The learning rate of the Adam optimizer used to optimize the model parameters.
 The default value is 1e-5.
 If 4 is provided, the learning rate will be 1e-4.